vkcode7/cpp/lc/SlidingWindow/Graph.md

 # 210. Course Schedule II - Depth-First Search - Breadth-First Search, Graph, Topological Sort

-This document describes the solution to the "Course Schedule II" problem (LeetCode #210).

 ## Problem Description
 There are a total of `numCourses` courses labeled from `0` to `numCourses - 1`.
 You are given an array `prerequisites` where `prerequisites[i] = [a_i, b_i]` indicates that you must take course `b_i` first before taking course `a_i`.
 Return the ordering of courses you should take to finish all courses.
 If there are multiple valid orderings, return any one.
 If it is impossible to finish all courses, return an empty array.